Practicum FAQs

 How are practicums organised?

-Practicums are organised by our practicum office in conjunction with the practicum course director.
-Our practicum office finds places for our students in schools and centres that offer quality opportunities to learn to teach.
+Practicums are organised by our Practicum Office in conjunction with the practicum leader of your programme.
+Practicum Placement Coordinators in our Practicum Office find places for our students in schools and centres that offer quality opportunities to learn to teach.
 Your location and needs are taken into account when places are sought and allocated.
-You are prepared for practicum with sessions before you attend.
+Students are supported with preparing for practicum.

 What will I do on a practicum?

-If you are in an early childhood setting, you work towards taking on the responsibilities of a teacher within the centre team.
 In addition, students try to do as much of what their associate does as possible: attending meetings, doing duties/supervision of learners at break times, planning, taking extramural groups, getting involved in sports and music and the wider life of the centre/ school.
-Basically you are a 'junior colleague' in the school and trying to learn as much as you can about teaching and learning.
+Basically, you are a 'junior colleague' in the educational context and trying to learn as much as you can about teaching and learning.

 Can I go on practicum to a school where my relative/spouse works or where my children study?